MusicalPatterns/snapshot/README.md

 # Musical Patterns - Snapshot

+Similar to the `@musical-patterns/cli` repo, upon installation, copies snapshot files into the pattern repo.

+These files are:

+- Makefile.snapshot
+- test/snapshot.test.ts

 When inside the directory of a pattern for which you want to update the snapshot, run:

 ```